-- Currently, Northside's primary focus is supplying products for the commercial vehicle and forestry sectors and Northside has two main customers in these areas. - Demand for commercial vehicle products has increased significantly in 2023 and based on current production forecasts, the provision of these products is expected to continue to support strong demand levels for commercial vehicle products for the remainder of 2023. - Conversely, North American lumber prices have declined in 2023, as rising interest rates have reduced demand for lumber.
-Demand for forestry equipment has moderated as a result, which has negatively impacted demand for the products connected to this sector. - Northside is committed to improving production capacity and efficiency and successfully entered into a strategic partnership to produce certain lower margin products in a lower cost jurisdiction in Q2 2023 to help mitigate the effect of cost increases over the last few years and meet the expected future demand levels of its customers while also increasing production capacity. - Production capacity improvements are being used to produce fireboxes for Blaze King, which commenced in early Q3 2023.
-These efficiencies also allow Northside to pursue other value add manufacturing opportunities.
+- Northside's primary focus is supplying products to two main customers in the commercial vehicle and forestry sectors. - Demand for commercial vehicle products has increased significantly in 2023 and based on current production forecasts, the provision of these products is expected to continue to support strong demand levels for commercial vehicle products for the remainder of 2023 and into 2024. - Conversely, North American lumber prices have declined in 2023, as rising interest rates have reduced demand for lumber.
+Demand for forestry equipment has moderated as a result, which has negatively impacted demand for the products connected to this sector.

+- Northside is committed to improving production capacity and efficiency and successfully entered into a strategic partnership to produce certain lower margin products in a lower cost jurisdiction in Q2 2023 to help mitigate the effect of cost increases over the last few years and meet the expected future demand levels of its customers while also increasing production capacity. - Production capacity improvements are being used to produce fireboxes for Blaze King, which commenced in Q3 2023.
+These efficiencies are also allowing Northside to pursue other value-add manufacturing opportunities.